Design patterns for multitenant SaaS applications and Azure Cognitive Search

 Using the approach described above to configure a single index to serve multiple tenants affects the relevance of search results.
 Search relevance scores are computed at an index-level scope, not a tenant-level scope, so all tenants' data is incorporated in the relevance scores' underlying statistics such as term frequency.

-Azure Search is a compelling choice for many applications, read more about the service's robust capabilities.
-When evaluating the various design patterns for multitenant applications, consider the various pricing tiers and the respective service limits to best tailor Azure Search to fit application workloads and architectures of all sizes.
+Azure Cognitive Search is a compelling choice for many applications.
+When evaluating the various design patterns for multitenant applications, consider the various pricing tiers and the respective service limits to best tailor Azure Cognitive Search to fit application workloads and architectures of all sizes.

-Any questions about Azure Search and multitenant scenarios can be directed to email@example.com.
+Any questions about Azure Cognitive Search and multitenant scenarios can be directed to email@example.com.